taehyounpark/queryosity/README.md

 ## Design goals

-- **Clear interface.** Higher-level languages have a myriad of libraries available to do intuitive and efficient data analysis.
-The syntax here aims to achieve a similar level of abstraction in its own way.
+- **Clear interface.** Higher-level languages have an abundance of available libraries to do intuitive and efficient data analysis.
+An interface with a similar level of abstraction with modern C++ syntax.
-- **Interface-only.** No implementation of a data formats or aggregation output is provided out-of-the-box.
-Instead, the interface allows defining operations with arbitrary inputs, execution, and outputs as needed.
+- **Customizable plugins.** Arbitrary operations with custom input(s), execution, and output(s) receive first-class treatment.
+From non-trivial datasets to complex computations and aggregations, there is an ABC available for implementation.
-- **Sensitivity analysis.** Often times, changes to an analysis need to be explored for sensitivity analysis.
-How many times has this required the dataset to be re-processed?
-With built-in handling of systematic variations, changes can their impacts retrieved all together.
+- **Sensitivity analysis.** With built-in handling of systematic variations, changes in operations can be processed *once* to retrieve all results under nominal and varied scenarios simultaneously.
-- **Computational efficiency.** All operations within the dataset processing is performed at most once per-entry, only when needed.
-All systematic variations are processed at once.
-The dataset processing is multithreaded for thread-safe plugins.
+- **Computational efficiency.** Operations within the dataset processing are performed at most once per-entry and only when needed.
+If enabled, the processing is multithreaded.

 ## Documentation